gomorpheus/morpheus-apidoc/source/includes/_authentication.md

 ## Get Access Token

-This endpoint provides authentication via the username and password of a morpheus [User](#users).
+This endpoint provides authentication via username and password of a morpheus [User](#users).
 The response includes a valid access token.
 If your current token is expired, a new one will be created and returned.
-By default, access tokens are valid for 1 year from the date they were created, or until it is refreshed.

 ```shell